 The gift shop is accessible although it can get crowded.
 The restrooms are accessible and an elevator will also allow you access to the upper levels of the lodge where you will find a restaurant.
-Alternatively, you can find an accessible picnic area at the creek.

-The ramp leading up to the viewing area is a little steep but you will have enough space to meander your way up.
+The ramp leading up to the viewing area is a little steep but you will have enough space to meander your way up if necessary.
 We recommend going early during the summer months to avoid big crowds.

-The path up to the Benson bridge is paved and offers seating along the way.
+The path up to the Benson Bridge is paved and offers seating along the way.
 However, you will have to take a flight of stairs to access it.